 "Patrick would teach me something I never thought possible.
 He would teach me there was something worse than death.
 It was the fear of not dying.
 It was called depression."

 Back From Suicide

 Patrick Wood was a valedictorian, an AP Scholar, and a National Merit Scholarship winner with perfect SAT scores.
 He graduated with honors from Stanford University and was a top programming intern for Siemens.
 He was popular in Berlin’s gay scene when rejection from a boyfriend plunged him into despair.
 He left his job without notice and wandered the streets of Berlin in a daze.
 He told his mother suicide would be easy.
 She had no idea he meant it.
 Six weeks later, he plugged every opening in a small room in his Berlin apartment and lit three pans of charcoal.
-A lifetime of academic success and job offers at BMW and Siemens disappeared.
-Patrick was twenty-three years old.
+A lifetime of success disappeared when Patrick was twenty-three years old.

 Praise for Back From Suicide

 “Back From Suicide is a must-read for everyone, at this moment of our sad history, when teenage suicide is on the rise.
 I did not put it down, except to eat and sleep.
 It is a tour de force—pitch perfect (Wagnerian though it often is).
 It is a mother’s journey to trace the arc, the soul, and the burn-out of this shooting star.
 Rimer has brought his greatness to life, over and over again.
 She is a sleuth, a truth teller, and a superb writer.
 Patrick shines on, even in the depths of his family’s and his mother’s grief.”

 -Nancy Cobb, In Lieu of Flowers: A Conversation for the Living